ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/OPS | Deploy AI to any edge.md

   <img width="600" src="image\27.png">
 </p>

-* Click the right-top icon `Add Device` for device connection and then you can see the info of both `Credential URL` and `IoT Key`.
+* Click one of icons where locates red circle to add device for device connection and then you can see the info of both `Credential URL` and `IoT Key`.
 Both of them are necessary for finishing your WISE-Agent setup later.

 <p align="center">
   <img width="600" src="image\28.png">